Toloka/docs/en/guide/concepts/advanced-features-input-string.md

 1. Add validation.

     Find the `validate` function.
 It contains the code for checking whether the fields in each of the buttons are filled in.
-For example, in the <q>Photos of product and price tag</q> template, the code looks like this:
+For example, in the "Photos of product and price tag" template, the code looks like this:
     {% if locale == "en-com" %}
     ```
     else if (solution.output_values.verdict === 'ok') {